ZStarMCZ5487/Calculator/README.md

 # Calculator
-world most worst calculator by a random 14 year old kid with golang ._.
+world most worst calculator by a random 14 year old kid made with golang ._.